Custom Filters

 To edit or delete saved filters, click the filter icon and select Manage.

-This screen displays a list of all your saved filters.
+This screen shows a list of all saved filters.

 To edit a filter, click its name in the first column.
 To apply a filter, click the blue Apply button on the right.
 To delete a filter, click the red X on the right side.